vgurianov/srt/docs/analysis_model.md

 ![Fig3](Fig1-2-3.png)
 Figure 3.
 Minkowski spacetime model

 The synchronization mechanism is a following process.
-Operation "Run" of class Composite has cycle by linked list "temp".
-For each t node of linked list (system tick) sended message runItem(t) to all cells of space (Fig.2).
+Operation “Run” of class Composite has cycle by linked list “tmp”.
+For each node t of linked list "tmp" sended message runItem(t) to all cells of space (Fig.4).
 ![Fig4](Fig1-2-4.png)
 Figure 4.
 Communication process of synchronization